Bringing kitchen brightness into the light

 decorative

 Obviously, during a meal, you can determine just how intimate you want the atmosphere to be by dimming the light to the perfect level.
 Ideally, you want multiple dimmers in the kitchen.
-The results are spectacular and the possibilities endless.
+The results are spectacular, and the possibilities are endless.

-If you are still undecided what specific lighting approaches you want to take at the time of a remodel, look to have at least three junction boxes installed during it.
-This will allow you the freedom to add whatever fixtures you finally decide upon at a later date.
+If you are still undecided about what specific lighting approaches you want to take during a remodel, look to have at least three junction boxes installed.
+This will allow you the freedom to add whatever fixtures you finally decide upon later.

-Having the perfectly lit kitchen not only creates a great atmosphere, but ideally, it offers options to adjust the lighting style to accommodate any occasion.
+Having a perfectly lit kitchen not only creates a great atmosphere, but ideally, it offers options to adjust the lighting style to accommodate any occasion.

 bright counter